ortus-docs/contentbox-docs/installation/commandbox_installation.md

 ## Creating A ContentBox Site

-Now that we have CommandBox we can use it to install and execute a ContentBox site using the embedded server (Lucee 4.5).
+Now that we have CommandBox we can use it to install and startup a ContentBox site using the embedded server (Lucee 4.5).
 You can use an embedded database or connect the embedded server to any database server as well.
 Open a CommandBox shell in your directory of choice by typing `box` or executing the `box` binary and after the welcome screen type the following commands:

 ```
 mkdir mysite --cd